Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 Something probably is.

 Modern America often feels spiritually untethered.
 Consumerism has replaced ritual.
 Entertainment has replaced reflection.
 Algorithms shape identity more effectively than neighborhoods.
 Politics has become surrogate religion.
 Everybody performs outrage.
 Nobody trusts institutions.

-And increasingly, people feel like strangers inside their own communities.
+Increasingly, people feel like strangers inside their own communities.

 That pain deserves dignity.

 But pain can still point us in the wrong direction.

-And nostalgia - while emotionally powerful - is often a terrible historian.
+And nostalgia — while emotionally powerful — is often a terrible historian.

 Because the America many Christian nationalists imagine never quite existed.